-7 The Certificate Policy and Certification Practice Statement Identifier should not be confused with a certification policy identifier (OID) which is provided in a certificate (see Tab.
+6 The Certificate Policy and Certification Practice Statement Identifier should not be confused with a certification policy identifier (OID) which is provided in a certificate (see Tab.
 1Tab.
 1, Tab.
 1Tab.
 2) There is only one Certification Practice Statement Identifier while it could be more than one identifiers of a certification policy.

+- the issuance of qualified certificates for electronic signature and seal, including:

+- o subscribers registration,

-- o generating keys and qualified certificates,
+- generating keys and qualified certificates,

 - provides information about the status of certificate based on the Certificate Revocation List,

 - revocation and suspension of certificates,

 - electronic timestamp,

 - online verification of certificate status,

 - validation service for qualified electronic signatures and qualified electronic seals,

 - electronic registered delivery service.